‘Internationally Accredited’ Pet Cremation Operator Can’t Authenticate Remains & Accreditor Has No Complaints Process

 When Massey University’s Companion Animal Hospital recommended a specific cremation provider for Harry, they were initiating a clinical and ethical chain of custody.
 They vouched for a provider that markets itself under the shield of international accreditation.

-However, as documented in my core investigation, [Are These Harry’s Ashes?
-Or Aren’t They?]
-LINK TO STORY, that chain of custody didn't just break; it vanished.
+However, as documented in my core investigation, Are These Harry’s Ashes?
+Or Aren’t They? that chain of custody didn't just break; it vanished.

 According to Maggie Edwards, Senior Adviser at Consumer New Zealand, this is a straightforward Fair Trading Act and Consumer Guarantees Act issue where services must be provided with reasonable care and skill.
-If a consumer feels they are being misled about the remains being returned (Readers: Please do see the email exchange with Lyn and Gavin Shepherd, reproduced here LINK TO STORY - Are These Harry’s Ashes?
-Or Aren’t They?), Edwards notes the matter can be lodged with the Commerce Commission on the grounds of misleading conduct.
+If a consumer feels they are being misled about the remains being returned (Readers: Please do see the email exchange with Lyn and Gavin Shepherd, reproduced here), Edwards notes the matter can be lodged with the Commerce Commission on the grounds of misleading conduct.
+(I still intend to do so.)

 Edwards further identified that while Pet Farewells promotes its membership in the International Association of Pet Cemeteries & Crematories (IAOPCC), there appears to be a clear breach of Point 8 of their Code of Ethics, which mandates that members maintain accurate and up-to-date burial and cremation records available for client inspection.